McCabe Contradicts White House Claim Comey Lost Support of Agents

 Comey, not McCabe, had been scheduled to appear alongside other intelligence community chiefs for a hearing on worldwide threats.

-The ranking Democrat on the committee, Sen. Mark Warner of Virginia, noted Comey’s absence.
+The vice chairman of the committee, Democratic Sen. Mark Warner of Virginia, noted Comey’s absence.

 “It is impossible to ignore that one of the leaders of the intelligence community isn’t here with us today,” he said.
 “The president’s firing of FBI Director Comey Tuesday night was a shocking development – the timing of director Comey’s dismissal, to me and to many members on both sides of the aisle, is especially troubling,” he added.

-Warner asked McCabe to assure the committee that he will inform the committee if he comes under any political influence from the White House to squash or impede the FBI’s Russia investigation.
+Warner asked McCabe to promise to inform the committee if he comes under any political influence from the White House to squash or impede the FBI’s Russia investigation.

 “I absolutely do,” McCabe said.

-McCabe also declined to confirm President Donald Trump’s account that fired director James Comey told him he wasn’t under investigation, saying it would be inappropriate for him to comment on any such conversations.
+McCabe, however declined to confirm President Donald Trump’s account that fired director James Comey told him he wasn’t under investigation, saying it would be inappropriate for him to comment on any such conversations.

-The committee’s chairman, Rep. Richard Burr, asked McCabe if Comey had ever told Trump that he was not the subject of any investigation.
+The committee’s Republican chairman Sen. Richard Burr of South Carolina asked McCabe if Comey had ever told Trump that he was not the subject of any investigation.
 In his letter Tuesday firing Comey, Trump said Comey had told him three times that he was not under investigation.

 McCabe told Burr that he could not comment on any conversations between Trump and Comey.

+McCabe had previously told Collins that the Justice Department also does not inform individuals who are the targets of agency investigations.
+When she pressed him on that a second time, he deferred to the DOJ to answer that question.

-Later, McCabe agreed to refrain from updating the White House about an investigation into Russian meddling in the presidential election.
+McCabe agreed during the hearing to refrain from updating the White House about the ongoing investigation into Russian meddling in the presidential election, which as Comey stated March 20 to the House Intelligence Committee, includes an examination of potential coordination between the Trump campaign and Russian officials.

+McCabe reaffirmed Comey’s statements about the nature of the FBI investigation, and called it “highly significant” when Sen. Angus King, I-Maine, asked about the accuracy of White House statements made Wednesday that the Russia investigation is one of the smallest things on its plate.